 Civil engineers plan, design and supervise the construction of facilities essential to modern life in both the public and private sectors.
 These facilities vary widely in nature, size and scope: space launching facilities, offshore structures, bridges, buildings, tunnels, highways, transit systems, dams, airports, irrigation projects, treatment and distribution facilities for water and collection and treatment facilities for wastewater.

 Civil engineers use sophisticated technology and employ computer-aided engineering during project phases of design, construction, project scheduling and cost control.
 Civil engineers are problem solvers involved in community development and improvement.
 They meet the challenges of pollution, deteriorating infrastructure, traffic congestion, energy needs, floods, earthquakes, urban redevelopment and community planning.
 The opportunity for creativity is unlimited.

-In addition to general civil engineering courses, specialties are available in Arctic, transportation, geotechnical, structures, water resources, hydrology and environmental studies.
+In addition to general civil engineering courses, specialties are available in Arctic engineering, transportation, geotechnical, structures, water resources, hydrology, and design and construction management.
 Many courses emphasize principles of analysis, planning and engineering design in northern regions.

 A master’s degree program can include courses in environmental engineering (ENVE), engineering management (ESM) and other areas.
 An advanced degree in water and environmental science, administered within the Civil Engineering Department, is available.

 Minimum Requirements for Civil Engineering Master's Degree: 30 credits